qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ``Spoke layer fields to copy``
   Optional

-  Field(s) of the spoke layer to be copy.
-If no fields are chosen all fields are taken
+  Field(s) of the spoke layer to be copied.
+If no fields are chosen all fields are taken.

 Outputs
 .......